AtriSaxena/atrisaxena.github.io/_posts/2020-02-02-deploy-deeplearning-model-kubernetes.md

 First, let's create a new directory called `ssd-detection-app` and move into this directory

 {% highlight python %}
-mkdir object-detection-app
+mkdir ssd-detection-app
-cd object-detection-app
+cd ssd-detection-app
 {% endhighlight %}

-Now let's clone the amdegroot repository of SSD object detection model.
+Now let's clone the amdegroot repository of SSD detection model.

 {% highlight python %}